 The Arizona in Russia Business Internship programs in Moscow allow students to study Russian for the purpose of basic communication and to utilize this knowledge directly on the job.
 Internships are especially suited to students with higher Russian language ability.
 While there are internships for beginning Russian students, more internships are available for students who have intermediate Russian skills and above.
 Russian language instruction is typically taken simultaneously during the internship period.
 The language programs serve students on all levels.

 Professor Benjamin Jens oversees the Arizona in Russia program.
 Instructors at the GRINT Centre for Education and Culture (housed within Moscow Humanities University) are native Russian speakers who work exclusively with foreign students.

 HOUSING IN MOSCOW:

 Participants in the Moscow programs will live in dormitory housing on the beautiful campus of the GRINT Language Center of the Moscow Humanities University (MHU).
 Each participant will have a Russian roommate.
 Foreign students live in a sector of eight dormitory rooms that have their own baths, kitchen, laundry, etc. A typical room contains two beds, study tables, end tables, and wardrobes or built-in closets.
 Each sector has its own anteroom with television and telephone.
 There is security at the entrance to the Academy.
 All persons entering the area must display a student pass issued by MHU.
-Two meals per day are included in the program (M-F).
+Some meals are included in the program cost.

 Intensive Russian Language Training